Hematite (The Bloodstone Ore) - Mineral Properties and Occurence

 Physical Properties of Hematite

 The color of hematite ranges from black to blackish red to silver-gray, to reddish-gray to brown to red.
 It is metallically lustrous, with a hardness (6.5) greater than iron but with fracture behavior more brittle.
-Its streak is universally a powdery deep red, and easily distinguished on that basis alone.
+Hematite streak is deep red, regardless of its look or color, which is important for identification.
 Lepidocrocite (γ-FeOOH) ca produce a similar streak, but is much softer (4.5-5.0), and rarely occurs as macroscopic mineral specimens.
 Goethite is softer (5-5.5) and has yellow or brown streak.
 The molecular weight of hematite is dominated by iron: Fe 69.94 %; O 30.06 %.